AnyChart/docs.anychart.com/Basic_Charts/Area_Chart.md

 ### Vertical Area

-Most types of series in AnyChart can be drawn both in horizontal and vertical orientation: [Vertical Charts (Overview)](Vertical/Overview).
+Most types of series in AnyChart can be drawn both in horizontal and vertical orientation: [Vertical Charts](Vertical/Overview).

 Here is the information about creating Vertical Area series: